teflxndxn/data-fun-02-automation/README.md

 - Dictionaries and list comprehensions
 - Professional workflow using Git and virtual environments

-It also builds on work completed in Module 1 by importing a `utils` module and continuing to follow the repeatable workflow outlined in the `pro-analytics-01` guide.
+It also builds on work completed in Module 1 by importing a `utils` module and following the repeatable workflow outlined in the `pro-analytics-01` guide.

 ---